Tensor Network Quantum Simulator With Step-Dependent Parallelization: Conclusions

 We have presented a novel approach for simulating large-scale quantum circuits represented by tensor network expressions.
 It allowed us to simulate large QAOA quantum circuits up to 210 qubit circuits with a depth of 1,785 gates on 1,024 nodes and 213 TB of memory on the Theta supercomputer.

-We applied our algorithm to simulate quantum circuits for QAOA ansatz state with $p=1$, which could have an essential role in the demonstration of quantum advantage.
+As a demonstration, We applied our algorithm to simulate quantum circuits for QAOA ansatz state with $p=1$, but our algorithm also works for higher $p$ also.
 To reduce memory footprint, we developed a \stepslice algorithm that contracts part of an expression in advance and reduces the expensive task of finding an elimination order.
 Using this approach, we found an ordering that produces speedups up to 512x, when compared with other parallelization steps $s$ for the same expression.

 The unmodified tensor network contraction algorithm is able to simulate 120-140 qubit circuits, depending on the problem graph.
 By using a randomized greedy ordering algorithm, we were able to raise this number to 175 qubits.
-Furthermore, using a parallelization based on \stepslice allows us to simulate 210 qubits on a large-scale machine.
+Furthermore, using a parallelization based on \stepslice allows us to simulate 210 qubits on the supercomputer Theta.
 Another way to obtain samples from the QAOA ansatz state is to use density matrix simulation, but it is prohibitively computationally expensive and memory demanding.
 The largest density matrix simulators known to us can compute 100 qubit problems \cite{Fried_2018qTorch} and 120 qubit problems \cite{zhao2020simulation} using high-performance computing.

 The important feature of our algorithm is applicability to the QAOA algorithm: the contraction order has to be generated only once and then can be reused for additional simulations with different circuit parameters.
-As a result, it can be used to simulate a large variety of QAOA circuits.
+As a result, it can be used to simulate a large variety of QAOA circuits, which is used to study QAOA angles transferability between graphs \cite{Galda2021_transferab}, optimality of angles \cite{Wurtz_angles}, and the behaviour of QAOA under symmetry \cite{Shaydulin2021_symm}.

 We conclude that this work presents a significant development in the field of quantum simulators.
 To the best of our knowledge, the presented results are the largest QAOA quantum circuit simulations reported to date.